avast/gradle-docker-compose-plugin/README.md

-    startedServices = ['web'] // list of services to execute when calling 'docker-compose up' or 'docker-compose pull' (when not specified, all services are executed) scale = [${serviceName1}: 5, ${serviceName2}: 2] // Pass docker compose --scale option like 'docker-compose up --scale serviceName1=5 --scale serviceName2=2' forceRecreate = false // pass '--force-recreate' when calling 'docker-compose up' when set to 'true` buildBeforeUp = true // performs 'docker-compose build' before calling the 'up' command; default is true buildBeforePull = true // performs 'docker-compose build' before calling the 'pull' command; default is true ignorePullFailure = false // when set to true, pass '--ignore-pull-failure' to 'docker-compose pull'
+    startedServices = ['web'] // list of services to execute when calling 'docker-compose up' or 'docker-compose pull' (when not specified, all services are executed) scale = [${serviceName1}: 5, ${serviceName2}: 2] // Pass docker compose --scale option like 'docker-compose up --scale serviceName1=5 --scale serviceName2=2' forceRecreate = false // pass '--force-recreate' when calling 'docker-compose up' when set to 'true` noRecreate = false // pass '--no-recreate' when calling 'docker-compose up' when set to 'true` buildBeforeUp = true // performs 'docker-compose build' before calling the 'up' command; default is true buildBeforePull = true // performs 'docker-compose build' before calling the 'pull' command; default is true ignorePullFailure = false // when set to true, pass '--ignore-pull-failure' to 'docker-compose pull'